-- 1. The built up area boundary of Henley is defined by the Settlement Boundary as shown in Figure 2 on Page 16.
+- 1. The built up area boundary of Henley is defined by the Settlement Boundary as shown in Figure 3 on Page 17.
 New housing development within the Settlement Boundary will be supported in principle. - 2.
-All areas outside of the Settlement Boundary are classed as Green Belt and countryside.
-New housing in the Green Belt and countryside will be strictly controlled and resisted in favour of development within the existing Settlement Boundary.
+All areas outside of the Settlement Boundary are classed as Green Belt and countryside (see Figure 2).
+New housing in the Green Belt and countryside will be strictly controlled and resisted in favour of development within the existing Settlement Boundary. - 3.
 New housing developments should be restricted to small-scale development in keeping with the character of the Joint Parish.